41-412786_transparent-child-psychologist-clipart-psychology-clipart.png

 Requirements

-• A minimum of a Master’s degree in applied psychology (e.g., Clinical Psychology, Educational Psychology) from an accredited university.
+• A recognised Masters’ degree in Psychology (e.g., Clinical Psychology, Counselling Psychology) from an accredited university.
 The programme must include a supervised practicum and supervised training in psychological assessments

-• Eligibility for Singapore Psychological Society (SPS) (Full Membership) and Singapore Register of Psychologists (SRP) registration
+• Be eligible for registration with the Singapore Psychological Society (SPS) (Full Membership) and Singapore Register of Psychologists (SRP)

-• Experience in clinical settings and/or working with/in SSAs will be an advantage
+• (Preferred) Experience in clinical settings and/or working with/in SSAs

 3. Other qualities